F5Networks/f5-cloud-failover-extension/contributing/README.md

 The failover process is triggered multiple times within the period that it would normally take the initial process to fully complete (30 seconds for AWS or 3 minutes for Azure, for example).
 This condition is seen during scheduled maintenance or a network outage where both devices are in an active state.

-The failover trigger must run when /config/tgrefresh is triggered by the sod daemon on BIG-IP, reconciling the cloud configuration to the currently active device.

 Scenario:

 - BIG-IP B (standby) loses connectivity to BIG-IP A (active)